 Great, let’s go a little deeper.

 In the UK, there are two ways to save on tax and National Insurance (NI) when it comes to employee relocation - Relocation Allowance (RA) and Temporary Workplace Relief (TWR).
 In this article, we will cover RA.
-We discuss TWR (expenses incurred during business travel - which can last up to two years) - here.
+TWR is about expenses incurred during business travel - which can last up to two years.
+We discuss TWR here.